Rez includes many elements that you will combine to create your game, starting with the @game element that wraps the whole thing.

 Game (Element)

 The @game element has an implicit ID of game.
-All other elements and directives should be nested inside the top-level @game.

 Example